o0Ignition0o/ferrisnomicon/README.md

 ### Found a rustc fail on the twitterverse ?

-Go ahead and [@ferrisnomicon](https://twitter.com/ferrisnomicon) so we can ask them to take part of the contest :D
+Go ahead and [@ferrisnomicon](https://twitter.com/ferrisnomicon) so we can ask them to enter the contest :D